k8ssandra/k8ssandra/docs/content/en/blog/articles/release-1.0/index.md

 bugfix before a wider release, you can do so without having to clone the repo and build from source.

+*Update 4/23/2021:* The Next stream was deprecated in [PR #696](https://github.com/k8ssandra/k8ssandra/pull/696).
+To get the latest development release, use the `--devel` flag on the `helm install` command.

 Since the initial release of K8ssandra at Kubecon NA 2020, there have been 59 incremental version updates.
 Let's take a look at how much ground has been covered over that time.